 Earlier in his career, I always felt that Kershaw was the Peyton Manning of baseball.
-Year after year Kershaw was one of the best pitchers in baseball (winning 3 Cy Young Awards) but he couldn’t make it to the World Series.
+Year after year, Kershaw was one of the best pitchers in baseball, but he couldn’t make it to the World Series.
 Similarly, Peyton was usually the best quarterback whose team always felt short of the Super Bowl.
 In 6 of Manning’s first 8 NFL seasons, the Indianapolis Colts made the playoffs but didn’t make it to the big game.
-Similarly, in 6 of Kershaw’s first 9 MLB campaigns, the Dodgers made the playoffs but failed to win the pennant.
+Similarly, in six of Kershaw’s first nine MLB campaigns, the Dodgers made the playoffs but failed to win the pennant.

 Of course, in Manning’s 9th NFL campaign, Peyton and the Colts did win the big one, prevailing in Super Bowl XLI over the Chicago Bears.
 In Kershaw’s 9th MLB campaign, the Dodgers fell to the Chicago Cubs in the National League Championship Series.
 The Dodgers did make the World Series in 2017 and 2018 but lost both series (to the Houston Astros and Boston Red Sox).

-And so, as the Dodgers made it to the Fall Classic his year, in Kershaw’s 13th season in the league, a loss could have made him the John Elway of baseball.
-Elway had lost three Super Bowls with the Denver Broncos before finally winning Super Bowl XXXII in his 15th season in the league and the age of 37.
+And so, as the Dodgers made it to the Fall Classic in 2020, in Kershaw’s 13th season in the league, a loss could have made him the John Elway of baseball.
+Elway had lost three Super Bowls with the Denver Broncos before finally winning Super Bowl XXXII in his 15th season in the league and at the age of 37.

 — Clayton Kershaw (October 28, 2020)